Upper School Curriculum Guide

 - Approval of the department

-Students who are currently in a regular section of English (grades 9, 10, or AP Language & Composition) and who hope to enroll in either an Honors (10) or an Honors Seminar must have the required B+ average (as reflected by 1st semester, 3rd quarter (projected), and exam grade) and should have had a conversation with their present teacher about their commitment to an advanced course.
+Students who are currently in a regular section of English (grades 9, 10, or AP Language & Composition) and who hope to enroll in either Honors American Identity or an Honors Seminar must have the required B+ average (as reflected by 1st semester, 3rd quarter (projected), and exam grade) and should have had a conversation with their present teacher about their commitment to an advanced course.
+If a student does not maintain a year-end grade of B+ or higher in their regular section or a B- or higher in an Honors section, that student will not be enrolled in an Honors English course for the next school year.

 Those who are currently in an advanced course will already be listed as eligible if they have an average of B- (as reflected by 1st semester, 3rd quarter (projected), and exam grade) and if their current teacher approves.